 Note: Rose of Sharon is considered an invasive in some parts of the country.
 To avoid the excessive seedlings that cause this problem, look for a sterile cultivar that doesn't produce any seeds.

-If you want to grow some really huge blossoms look for Hibiscus moscheutos.
+If you want to grow some really huge blossoms, look for Hibiscus moscheutos.
 Most of them have blooms that are easily 10 inches across.
 Talk about dinner-plate size!
-Though these giant satiny flowers look tropical, the plants are hardy to zone 4.
-Unlike Rose of Sharon, they die back to the ground each year but make an amazing amount of growth over the summer, eventually reaching 3 to 4 feet tall.
-They can be slow to emerge in the spring so be patient.
+Though these giant satiny flowers look tropical, the plants are hardy as far north as zone 4.
+Unlike Rose of Sharon, they die back to the ground each year but make up for it with an amazing amount of growth over the summer, eventually reaching 3 to 4 feet tall.
+They can be slow to emerge in the spring, so be patient.

 The flowers only last for a day or two but there are many buds coming along to prolong the show.